 NVIDIA GeForce4 MX 4000 Rev. 2

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA GeForce4 MX 4000 Rev. 2 does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x VGA, 1x S-Video.
 GeForce4 MX 4000 Rev. 2 is connected to the rest of the system using an AGP 8x interface.
 The card measures 168 mm in length, and features a single-slot cooling solution.

 ||Dec 14th, 2003

 332 MHz effective